xmidt-org/docs/content/docs/operating/getting_started.md

 This step will be done at each service level, by providing a list of urls.

 ## Consul
-[Consul](https://www.consul.io/) allows petasos to dynamically know about all the talarias in the datacenter.
+[Consul](https://www.consul.io/) allows Petasos to dynamically know about all the Talarias in the datacenter.

 | Pro                       | Con                            |
 |---------------------------|--------------------------------|